Gayaza High School: Ham & Apollo House

-Ham & Apollo House (also casually known as "Ham") was named after two great Buganda chiefs; Sir Apollo Kaggwa and Ham Mukasa who were political pioneers and also promoted education in Uganda.
-Sir Apollo Kaggwa was Katikkiro of Buganda (1865–1927).
-Kaggwa under Kabaka Daudi Cwa II in 1904 requested the Church Missionary Society to open a girls' school at Gayaza.
-Ham Mukasa (1870–1956), served as Secretary to the Katikkiro of Buganda.
+Ham & Apollo House (also known as "Ham") was named after two Buganda chiefs, Sir Apollo Kaggwa and Ham Mukasa, who were political pioneers and promoted education in Uganda.
+Kaggwa was Katikkiro of Buganda (1865–1927).
+Under Kabaka Daudi Cwa II, in 1904, he requested the Church Mission Society to open a girls' school at Gayaza.
+Mukasa (1870–1956) served as secretary to the Katikkiro of Buganda.
 He contributed to the modernisation of Uganda through introduction of modern education, health, agriculture and Christianity.
-Members of this house are referred to as "Hamites" and their theme colour is Green.
+Members of this house are referred to as "Hamites" and their theme colour is green.